 - improve posture, mobility and balance

-- improve bone health
+- improve bone and functional health

 - assist with sleep difficulties

 - lower rates of hypertension, coronary heart disease, stroke, diabetes, colon and breast cancer

 - lower the risk of falling and of hip or vertebral fractures

 - help to maintain a healthy body weight